l3b/abdlabox-astro/src/content/blog/en/ai-blogging-and-vibecoding.md

 translationKey: "ai-blogging-and-vibecoding"
 ---

-# AI, Blogging, and the First Barrier Broken

 Public speaking has always been one of the hardest things for me.
 Over time, I've gotten better — more confident, more practiced — but the overthinking never really left.
 If you gave me the choice between delivering a rehearsed speech or speaking off the cuff, I’d go with improvisation every time.
 I don't fully know why.
 I’m no expert in psychology, but I suspect perfectionism has something to do with it — the need to get every word *just right*.

 That same hesitation has kept me from blogging for years.
 I’ve always wanted to write and share my thoughts online.
 I’ve made attempts before — drafts, mockups, even full designs — but I never managed to hit “Publish.”
 I wanted the blog to look clean, the content to be thoughtful, even if no one was going to read it.
 And so, for a long time, I stayed stuck at the start line.